packetzero/dnsparser/README.md

 # dnsparser - Simple DNS payload parser in C++
 Intended for parsing DNS packet payload.
+Builds as a static library.
+See [dnssniffer](https://github.com/packetzero/dnssniffer) for an example of using it in an application.

 - Does not need entire payload
 - Does not assume payload is DNS
 - Supports IPV4 / IPV6 Answer records.